cjmartin/launchcalendar.org/_posts/2025-05-13-falcon-9-starlink-group-6-83.md

 payload-description: >-
   28 Starlink v2 Mini satellites will be launched for SpaceX's Starlink constellation aboard Falcon 9 booster B1067, making its record-breaking 28th flight.
-This milestone sets a new mark for rocket reuse and further expands SpaceX’s Starlink broadband constellation in low Earth orbit.
+With this mission, SpaceX continues the expansion of its broadband constellation in low Earth orbit.
 links:
   - title: Falcon 9 | Starlink Group 6-83
     type: